 The annual Report Card summarises the latest environmental water quality in Port Phillip Bay, Western Port and the Gippsland Lakes and their catchments (Figure 1).
-Environment Protection Authority Victoria (EPA), Melbourne Water and the Department of Environment, Land, Water & Planning (DELWP) monitor the water quality in these regions.
+Environment Protection Authority Victoria (EPA), Melbourne Water and the Department of Energy, Environment, and Climate Change (DEECA) monitor the water quality in these regions.
 The results are described in this report.

 The Report Card uses key indicators of environmental water quality to calculate an overall annual score.
 The score generates a rating of 'Very Poor', 'Poor', 'Fair', 'Good' or 'Very Good'.
-This Report Card includes results from July 2019 to June 2020.
+This Report Card includes results from July 2021 to June 2022.

-In 2019-20, water quality in the bays, lakes and waterways was similar to previous years, except in the East Gippsland catchment where water quality declined from Very Good to Good.
+In 2021-22, water quality in the bays, lakes and waterways was similar to previous years, except in the East Gippsland Lakes where water quality declined from Good to Poor.